msubra/kelvi/README.md

 Topics are [tags from stackoverflow](https://stackoverflow.com/tags).

-Developed using Coffeescript

 ## How to use?

-1. Get the zip package and unzip in any folder you want
+1. Get the [zip](https://github.com/msubra/kelvi/blob/master/build/kelvi-1.0.zip) package and unzip in any folder you want
 2. Run kelvi.html

 ### Understanding the dashboard